 It is worth it.

 It is hard work to put together a blog that other people want to read.
-I hope that I have created something for other people on their debt free journey to learn from and be inspired by.
-My goal of my blog is for people understand that they don’t have to live in tons of debt and be miserable.
+I hope that I have created something that can help and inspire others!
+My goal of my blog is for people understand that they don’t have to live in debt.
 It is possible to work your way out of it and have some freedom.